bottkars/bottkars.github.io/_posts/2020-10-30-deploying-PPDM-on-vSphere-with-govc-and-powershell.md

 Before we start the deployment, we need to check that we have
  - govc >= 0.23 insalled from [Github Releases](https://github.com/vmware/govmomi/releases/download/v0.23.0/govc_windows_amd64.exe.zip) installed in a path as govc
  - my Powershell modules ( minimum : 0.19.6.2 ) for PPDM installed from [PPDM Powershell](https://www.powershellgallery.com/packages/PPDM-pwsh)using
- {% highlight scss %}
+{% highlight shell %}
 install-module PPDM-pwsh -MinimumVersion 0.19.6.2
 {% endhighlight %}
 ## Step 1: Connecting to vSphere using govc
 From a Powershell, we first need to connect to our vSphere Virtual Center By using the following code, we can securely create a connection:
-{% highlight scss %}
+{% highlight shell %}
 # Set the Basic Parameter
 $env:GOVC_URL="vcsa1.home.labbuildr.com"    # replace ith your vCenter
 $env:GOVC_INSECURE="true"                   # allow untrusted certs